aarwitz/ImagePreprocessing/README.md

 # ImagePreprocessing
-Collecting image preprocessing steps for segmentation.
-Includes brightness, blur, binarizing, etc.
+Collecting image processing steps for segmentation.
+Includes brightness, blur, binarizing, kmeans clustering of colors, and finally a script for experimenting with segmentation

 <br>
 </br>